HassanAbdelzaher/Startup/README.md

 **Description:**
 A simple game where the program picks a random number and you try to guess it.

-**Guide:**
-- Use `math/rand` for random numbers.
+**Detailed Guide:**
+- [ ] Generate a random number using `rand.Intn`.
+- [ ] Prompt the user to guess the number.
-- Loop until the user guesses correctly.
+- [ ] Loop until the user guesses correctly, giving feedback on each guess.
-- Give hints: "too high", "too low".
+- [ ] Count the number of attempts and display it at the end.

 ---